 What Is Liquidation Preference?

 Liquidation preference is a legal term, typically found as a clause in contracts.
 It dictates the payout order in the event of a corporate liquidation, which is when a business is defunct and/or insolvent and it’s time to distribute its assets.
 Liquidation preferences state clearly who gets paid first (and how much) in the event of a sale or liquidation of a company.
 There is a standard pecking order of who is toward the front of the line if and when the company is sold or liquidated.
 Although it’s often overlooked in the big picture, it can greatly influence an early-stage investor’s overall returns.
+It’s important for businesses navigating such situations to seek professional guidance from experts in insolvency services to ensure compliance with legal requirements and optimize the outcomes for all stakeholders involved.

 When and How Liquidation Preference Is Used